timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 Indexing of documents
 ---------------------

 First it's crucial to understand how Elasticsearch indexes data.
-Therefor we put the following two documents into our imaginary Elasticsearch instance:
+Therefore we put the following two documents into our imaginary Elasticsearch instance:

 ```json